perksadam/grad-academy-2016/angular-lab/lab-3/README.md

 Now add a button after the input that reads "Send Message".
 Use [ng-click](https://docs.angularjs.org/api/ng/directive/ngClick) to bind the clicking of the button to our *addMessage* method.
 Make sure you pass it content of the message.

+Also make sure you are clearing the value of the "newMessageContent" property after you add the message.

 Once you are done, make sure all of your changes are working and that you are able to create new messages.